jerismith32/challenge-9-Node.js-README-generator/generated/generatedREADMEFile.md

   ## Tests
-  Tests and Examples of the application
+  Tests and examples for this project have been submitted including a video walk through.

   ## Questions
   GitHub: jerismith32